purescript/purescript-control/README.md

   defer1 :: forall a.
 (Unit -> l a) -> l a
 ```

-A version of `Lazy` for type constructors of one type argument
+A version of `Lazy` for type constructors of one type argument.

 #### `Lazy2`